 Why you need representation in an Investigation of Suspected Tax Fraud?

-An investigation under COP 9 is as serious as it gets under HMRC’s civil powers.
+Any investigation of suspected tax fraud under COP 9 is as serious as it gets under HMRC’s civil powers.
 Their own published guidance states:

 “You are strongly recommended to seek specialist independent professional advice Many people find it helpful to appoint a specialist adviser who is familiar with this Code of Practice, in addition to their regular advisor.”